 At Ambrose, students can study arts, sciences and theology alongside professional disciplines such as education, business and Christian ministry.
 These different disciplines are united by the quest for knowledge, wisdom, virtue, and service.

 Ambrose is the official post-secondary institution of two Christian denominations: The Christian and Missionary Alliance in Canada and the Church of the Nazarene Canada.
 However, we welcome students of any faith background and our students and faculty come from roughly 50 denominations.

-We pursue faith-inspired learning: ours is a supportive yet challenging learning environment in which students can pursue their academic interests and prepare for their careers while also exploring and deepening their faith.
+We pursue faith-inspired higher education: ours is a supportive yet challenging learning environment in which students can pursue their academic interests and prepare for their careers while also exploring and deepening their faith.

 By integrating faith and advanced learning, we provide an outstanding university education that’s rooted in the Christian intellectual, theological, spiritual, and missional traditions.
 We encourage students’ personal and spiritual formation, and we make space for students and faculty to explore and express their faith through everything they learn and teach.

 Students who join our community and sign the Community Life Standards document (through the application process) commit themselves to following these standards.
 Each student must accept these responsibilities in order to remain part of the Ambrose community.